elastic/kibana/src/legacy/core_plugins/embeddable_api/README.md

 ## Triggers

 Triggers are the way actions are connected to a user action.
-We ship with two default triggers, `SHOW_CONTEXT_MENU` and `APPLY_FILTER`.
+We ship with two default triggers, `CONTEXT_MENU_TRIGGER` and `APPLY_FILTER`.

-Actions attached to the `SHOW_CONTEXT_MENU` will be displayed in supported embeddables context menu to the user.
+Actions attached to the `CONTEXT_MENU_TRIGGER` will be displayed in supported embeddables context menu to the user.
 Actions attached to the `APPLY_FILTER` trigger will show up when any embeddable emits this trigger.

 A developer can register new triggers that their embeddables, or external components, can emit (as long as they have an embeddable to pass along as context).